Cardinals broadcaster, World Series champ Mike Shannon dies

 Shannon was the regular right fielder for the 1964 championship team and moved to third base in 1967, when St. Louis acquired Roger Maris and won another World Series.

+Buck noted that Shannon had a great eye for talent and trends, but one of the few things he got wrong was thinking Maris’ single-season home run record would stand.
+Aaron Judge of the New York Yankees hit an American League record 62 home runs last year, breaking Maris’ mark of 61 that had stood since 1961.

+“I think he was surprised as anyone because he didn’t think anyone would break the record because of the pressure and attention,” Buck said of Shannon.

 Shannon, affectionately known as “The Moon Man” to St. Louis fans who listened to his colorful tales in the booth, retired after the 2021 season.
+He was owned a pair of restaurants near Busch Stadium before they closed in 2016.

+“His close relationship with Cardinals fans demonstrates the unique impact that Baseball has linking generations of fans,” Commissioner Rob Manfred said in a statement.

+Cardinals broadcaster Chip Caray’s family also had a long history with Shannon.
+Caray’s grandfather, Hall of Fame announcer Harry Caray, called Shannon’s games when he was a player.

 Shannon is survived by his second wife, two sons, three daughters, 18 grandchildren and nine great-grandchildren.